All Episodes

 So I did stage one and then stages 10 through 16, you know, the last seven stages consecutively, all of them having given my Achilles a chance to rest.

-But everyone, I think, felt some injury that either they knew they were still wrestling with or thought that they had healed from emerge from just the repeated non-high impact, right?
+But everyone, I think, felt some injury that either they knew they were still wrestling with or thought that they had healed from emerge from just the repeated the repeated non-high impact, right?

-So you left us the first day and you we caught up to you in Lugo.
+So you left us the first day and we caught up to you in Lugo.

-I think what we did discover about your injury is that it is not very sensitive to distance but very sensitive to load.
+I think what we did discover about your injury is that it is not very sensitive to distance, but very sensitive to load, which is interesting.

 There's bound to be some interesting interpretation about why that is the thing that inflames your Achilles.

-Yeah um yeah so I hiked all seven consecutive stages at the end but under minimal load.
+Yeah, so I hiked all seven consecutive stages at the end, but under minimal load.

-Um so all that said lesson one is this level of difficulty pushed everybody beyond their limits which then Which is fantastic.
+So all that said, lesson one is this level of difficulty pushed everybody beyond their limits, which then which is fantastic.

 It's part of why you do it.